GuruMaps/iOSManual/02-features.md

 To begin navigation, tap ![](/assets/play_icon.png) icon.
 To stop your route, tap ![](/assets/pause_button.png) icon, then **Stop movement** option from menu.
-If you miss a turn or intentionally go the wrong way from the planned route, the App will automatically recalculate the route \(**Internet connection required**\).
+If you miss a turn or intentionally go the wrong way from the planned route, the App will automatically recalculate the route.

 #### Edit route